RaisDice/Assessments/README.md

 # Assessments
-University coding assessments done so far
+Coding assessments done for University so far.